Research Colloquium for Early Career Investigators

 All participants will submit their research proposal prior to AACAP’s Annual Meeting and complete an evaluation following.

-This colloquium is co-chaired by Kate Fitzgerald, MD (Columbia University), Lisa Fortuna, MD, MPH (University of California San Francisco), Manpreet Singh, MD, MS (Stanford University), and Daniel Dickstein, MD (Harvard University).
+This colloquium is co-chaired by Kate Fitzgerald, MD (Columbia University), David Cochran, MD, PhD (University of Massachusetts), Manpreet Singh, MD, MS (Stanford University), and Daniel Dickstein, MD (Harvard University).